cincospenguinos/TextAdventure/README.md

 * Questioning the authenticity of how or why some of the things are where they are
     * Stefano explained this to mean that some things in the tutorial felt out of place.
 Like a castle under a cabin doesn't seem reasonable.
 * Spacing on the index page should be reworked.
 Have larger margins on each side.
+* It is that it is too short, small, etc.

 ### Things to consider